Writing assistant

 You · 14:02

 Done.
-12 papers attached with DOIs.
+3 citation fixes ready to apply.
 Abstract trimmed to 348 words in your doc.

-We’re validating with Frontiers authors first — free access while we prove the three bets: in-document AI, guidelines compliance, and publisher-backed trust.
+We’re validating with Frontiers authors first — free access while we prove in-document writing tools, structure and citation review, and publisher-backed compliance checks.

 Researcher beta